itpmngt/mini-project/README.md

 ## Submission
-The preferred way is to submit a PR to this repo and optionally you can also email us your CV with your github username on it.
+The preferred way is to submit a PR to this repo and email us your CV with your github username on it.

-If you are uncomfortable with a public PR, you can also submit a zip file of your changes.
+If you are uncomfortable with a public PR, you can also email us a zip file of your changes + CV.

 **team(at)tradevision(dot)com**